Apr 21

 version "1.1.0"

-Upload the cookbook, and run chef-client. chef-client fails because of the bug in the cookbook:
+Upload the cookbook, and run chef-client. chef-client fails because of

 dan@laptop$ knife cookbook upload tmux